Novel Coronavirus/COVID-19 General Information

 DOHMH Guidance for Health Care Providers

 DOHMH is regularly issuing guidance and providing other resources for health care providers on its COVID-19: Information for Providers web page.
-Providers working with children and families should please be aware of the recent alert regarding pediatric multi-system inflammatory syndrome that is potentially associated with COVID-19.
+Providers working with children and families should please be aware of the guidance regarding pediatric multi-system inflammatory syndrome that is potentially associated with COVID-19.

 The State and City Health Departments are currently investigating a condition, which can be very harmful or fatal to children, and which may be associated with COVID-19.
 It is important that you be aware of this condition, because, though it continues to be uncommon, it can be fatal if not treated promptly.